chrissy-taylor/chrissy-taylor/README.md

 - 📄 Know about my experiences [https://www.linkedin.com/in/chrissytaylor2023/](https://www.linkedin.com/in/chrissytaylor2023/)

-- ⚡ Fun fact **Writing Python functions by day and Off-Broadway jokes by night**
+- ⚡ Fun fact **Writing Python functions by day and jokes for Off-Broadway by night**

 <h3 align="left">Connect with me:</h3>
 <p align="left">